 In determining who to give credit to, Putits considered whether or not they would make a down payment on the purchase.
 He also looked at the person's payment history.
 He pays attention to whether or not they have a credit card or own their own home.
 People who have credit cards and own homes tend to be more responsible, he found.

-Putits was also able to win customers’ trust by being personable, a skill he had honed in his prior sales career.
-Once he gained a customer’s trust, the customer would tell him what tools he or she wanted.
+Putits was also able to win customers' trust by being personable, a skill he had honed in his prior sales career.
+Once he gained a customer's trust, the customer would tell him what tools they wanted.

 As important as selling skills was Putits' attention to strict business management.